ronjang/gha-mutability-checker/SECURITY.md

 # Security Policy

-If you discover a security vulnerability in action-mutability-prioritizer, please report it responsibly.
+If you discover a security vulnerability in gha-mutability-check, please report it responsibly.

 ## Reporting a Vulnerability